 - Money: wealth consists in what is produced and consumed: food, clothes, houses, vehicles, books [gadgets], schools, and churches.
 Money does not create wealth.
 Instead, it is a ticket people agree or are forced to use for exchanging goods and services.
-In sub-Saharan Africa, colonialists introduced money as a reward for locals who find, seize, extract or send raw materials for European industries.
+In sub-Saharan Africa, colonialists introduced money as a ticket for foreign consumption to reward locals who find, seize, extract or send raw materials for European industries.
 By getting colonialists’ money, the individual can then buy some European products, many of which were produced from seized African resources.
-So, while money served as a catalyst for producing goods and technical services in Europe, it was introduced as reward for exploiting resources in Africa.
+So, while money served as a catalyst for producing goods and services in Europe, it was introduced as reward for exploiting human and natural resources in Africa.
 It does not yield productivity nor social responsibility; but a greedy dependency on foreign goods.

 - Modern infrastructure and social services: just as money was introduced to boost exploitation of resources, modern infrastructures were also introduced to reward those who directly or indirectly assist in colonial exploitation.
 “The colonialists’ scanty social services were meant only to facilitate exploitation; they were not given to any Africans whose labour was not directly producing surplus for export to Europe.”
-The transport infrastructure leads directly from the hinterlands to the seas for exporting raw materials and importing consumer products.
-The infrastructural paths discourage trading resources within for increased productivity, but enable exporting them for dependence on foreigners’ consumer products.
+The transport infrastructure leads directly from the hinterlands to the seas for exporting raw materials and for importing and distributing foreign products and services.
+The infrastructural paths are not meant to support intercommunal or interstate trade in industrial resources, but to enable their export.

 - Education in arts and sciences: “In the colonial society, education is such that it serves the colonialist… In a regime of slavery, education was but one institution for forming slaves.”
-By seizing rights to their lands and resources for producing things, scientific education becomes useless for developing Africa’s productivity.
-Instead, the best science students are drawn to work for the colonists’ countries and multinational firms, while the cruellest and shadiest people are supported to ascend governing positions.
+By seizing rights to their lands and resources for producing things, scientific education becomes useless for developing Africa’s industrial productivity.
+Instead, the best science graduates are drawn to work for the colonists’ countries and multinational firms, while local European apologists are supported to get governing positions.

 “The main purpose of the colonial system was to train Africans to help man the local administration at the lowest ranks and to (protect) private capitalist firms owned by Europeans… That meant selecting a few Africans to participate in the domination and exploitation of the continent as a whole… and to instil a sense of deference towards all that was European and capitalist.”

-Though colonialists brought formal education, many communities in Africa had been educating their younger ones in different areas like blacksmithing, goldsmith, weaving, crafts and others.
+Though colonialists brought formal education, many communities in Africa had been educating their younger ones in different areas like blacksmithing, goldsmithing, weaving, crafts and others.
 And Africans would have adopted more formal education if colonialists did not invade for exploitation.
 So, if the colonial intentions were truly civilization, they could have introduced schools without stealing the people’s resources.
-Besides, it was religious groups that spread formal education as reparation for their government’s cruelty before colonialists followed to save face.
+Besides, it was religious groups that began spreading formal education as reparation for their government’s cruelty before colonialists followed to save face.

-- International religions: though international religions reduced primitive practices like blood sacrifice, it blacklisted most of Africans’ religious beliefs and practices.
+- International religions: though international religions reduced crude practices like blood sacrifice, it blacklisted most of Africans’ religious beliefs and practices.
 This left a demoralizing and negatively generalized impression of evil, inferiority and immorality about African cultures.
-So, the colonialists allowed religious introduction if it does not interrupt their exploitation or it helps their exploitation by pacifying the exploited people.
+So, the colonialists allowed religious introduction if it does not interrupt their exploitation or it helps to distract and pacify the exploited people.
 Without supporting productivity, some religious groups bring distractions to promote political apathy, suspicion, spiritualizing physical problems and exaggerating reliance on prayers, obedience and naïveté.

 - Foreign products: An institution that robs Peter to pay Paul counts on Paul’s help to control or drug Peter.
-The colonialists who use imposed political structures and its supporters to exploit others will keep rewarding their loyalists.
+The colonialists who use imposed land laws and its supporters to exploit others will keep rewarding their loyalists.
 So, they send no more products than is necessary to keep the people voting in an institution for exploitation.
 These foreign products are rarely sent to areas without colonially-desired resources.
-Instead, they come as distracting incentives for people to keep voting under the colonially-imposed systems denying their rights to their resources for production.
+Instead, they come as distracting incentives for people to keep voting under the systems that denies their rights to their industrial resources.
 Now, the previously productive aspects of African cultures are replaced with dependent consumerism.

-- Entrance to foreign territories: their immigration policies mainly accept people from whom they expect accumulated wealth from exploited societies or skilled labour for production and marketing.
-Since the colonialists’ traditions (laws and institutions) in Africa render Africa unproductive and volatile, their countries become exile destinations for Africans and other exploited peoples.
+- Entrance to foreign territories: the colonial immigration policies is built as a modern slave trade as it mainly accepts people who can extract African wealth or skilled labour for industry and marketing.
+Since the colonialists’ traditions (laws and institutions) in Africa render Africa unproductive, their countries become exile destinations for Africans.
 Now, many of the African exiles abroad fear returning home or deportation despite years of service.

-The fact that Africa still serves the colonial intentions as hunting grounds for raw-materials and market for their surplus products, testifies to the damaging effects of colonialism.
+The fact that Africa still serves the colonial intentions as hunting grounds for human and natural resources, and market for their surplus products, testifies to the damaging effects of colonialism.
 And until different African communities and kingdoms can own and use their resources for productivity, colonialism is still on.

-As a captive in a legalized slave-city, you cannot be free by running to exile, fighting the suffering or privileged inmates, nor attacking the jailers who have colonial orders to hold you.
-Instead, you defeat the ideas that hold the colonial system with superior ideas and aspirations for the society.
+As a captive in a legalized slave-city, a person cannot be free by running to exile, fighting the suffering or privileged inmates, nor attacking the jailers who have colonial orders to hold him.
+Instead, he defeats the ideas that hold the colonial system with superior ideas and aspirations for the society.
 This idea involves ideas for people to retrieve rights to defend themselves and their lands against colonially-made parliaments.
-If you keep depending on shares for supporting foreign exploitation and do not regain your right to own and use your land and resources for sustainable productivity, you will have nothing noble to pass down to your children.
+If people keep depending on shares for supporting foreign exploitation and do not regain their right to own and use their lands and resources for sustainable industry, they will have no system to pass down to their children.
 Instead, they will keep rotating status as scared exiles, suffering or temporarily privileged inmates, or prison-warders for the invaders (colonialists).
 Africa’s corrupt politicians, supporters and civil servants are not the real enemies, they are just addicted-tools for postcolonial exploitation.

 Oxford Advanced Learner’s Dictionary, International Student’s Edition, 8th Edition, s. v.
 Civilize